 It can be hard to figure out what to do with tweens and teens for the summer.
-While it’s a great time to unwind, have a job, and enjoy family and friends, it can also be a perfect time to explore a new interests.
+While it’s a great time to unwind, have a job, and enjoy family and friends, it can also be a perfect time to explore new interests.
 For teens interested in STEM, it can be an unmatched opportunity to learn about areas of tech that are beyond their regular classroom learning.
-If they are applying to college as a STEM major, it can be a great chance to show colleges their interest.
+If they apply to college, it can be a great chance to show admission officers their interest in specific fields.

 I was looking for constructive yet engaging summer activities for my tech-focused teen.
-I wanted something where he would learn things that were not covered at his school to feel like a real break but which would still be a learning experience.
-I wanted something that might help him decide the future course of his college education (and maybe give him some insight into a potential career) but would feel like fun.
+I wanted something where he would learn things not covered at his school to feel like a real break but still a learning experience.
+I wanted something that might help him decide the future course of his college education (and maybe give him some insight into a potential career), but would feel like fun.

 My son loved his experience in game design, something I knew he was passionate about but would not be able to explore in the classroom.
 He found highly knowledgeable instructors and lots of peers who shared similar passions.
 Each morning when I dropped him off, he would try to negotiate an extra hour when the formal sessions were over to spend time with his new friends.
 Nothing makes a mom happier.

 Turning passions into a career: top reasons Why I chose iD Tech for my son

 My son spent his summer at iD Tech interacting with like-minded peers and engaging in enriching activities that fostered his love for tech and inspired his career pathway.
 Here are the things I loved most about his experience:

 - My son had an interest in computer programming and game design, but few opportunities to work with educators who could nurture and guide his passions.
 He found this with his instructors at iD Tech.
 He made fast friends with other students in the class who shared his interests.
 Spoiler alert: he majored in computer science in college.